-A passionate advocate for the safety of cyclists, Eleanor founded the Share the Road Cycling Coalition in 2008.
-Under her governance, this grassroots organization united cycling groups across Ontario to make communities more bicycle-friendly, and pressed the Ontario government to toughen the law regarding individuals who drive while suspended.
-In addition, she steered the movement that resulted in the launch of #CycleON, Ontario’s first bicycle policy update in 20 years.
+A passionate advocate for the safety of cyclists, Eleanor founded the Share the Road Cycling Coalition in 2007, following the death of her husband, OPP Sergeant Greg Stobbart who was killed while on a training ride on his bicycle.
+Under her leadership, this grassroots organization united cycling groups across Ontario to make communities more bicycle-friendly, and pressed the Ontario government to toughen the law regarding individuals who drive while suspended.
+That legislative change, Greg’s Law, passed in 2009.
+In addition, she steered the movement that resulted in the 2013 launch of #CycleON, Ontario’s first bicycle policy update in 20 years.
 While in office, she was instrumental in two other legislative safety measures: Ontario’s One Metre Safe Passing Law (2015) and legislation strengthening the Careless Driving provisions of the Highway Traffic Act, creating Canada’s first Vulnerable Road User penalties in 2017.
 That same year, she announced a $100 million investment in cycling infrastructure in several communities across Ontario.

 Eleanor joined Trans Canada Trail in 2020.